-3 reasons you should never let your auto insurance coverage lapse
+3 reasons you should never let your car insurance lapse

-Allowing your auto insurance to lapse is never a good thing.
+Allowing your car insurance to lapse is never a good thing.
 Here’s the three main reasons why:

 Required by law